Splay Tree | Set 1 (Search)

 Zig-Zig (Left Left Case): G P X / \ / \ / \ P T4 rightRotate(G) X G rightRotate(P) T1 P / \ ============> / \ / \ ============> / \ X T3 T1 T2 T3 T4 T2 G / \ / \ T1 T2 T3 T4 Zag-Zag (Right Right Case): G P X / \ / \ / \ T1 P leftRotate(G) G X leftRotate(P) P T4 / \ ============> / \ / \ ============> / \ T2 X T1 T2 T3 T4 G T3 / \ / \ T3 T4 T1 T2

-……..3.b) Zig-Zag and Zag-Zig Node is left child of parent and parent is right child of grand parent (Left Rotation followed by right rotation) OR node is right child of its parent and parent is left child of grand parent (Right Rotation followed by left rotation).
+……..3.b) Zig-Zag and Zag-Zig Node is right child of parent and parent is right left of grand parent (Left Rotation followed by right rotation) OR node is left child of its parent and parent is right child of grand parent (Right Rotation followed by left rotation).

 100 100 / \ / \ \ 50 200 50 200 50 / search(20) / search(20) / \ 40 ======> ========> 30 100 / 1.
 Zig-Zig \ 2.
 Zig-Zig \ \ 30 at 40 30 at 100 40 200 / \ 40

 The important thing to note is, the search or splay operation not only brings the searched key to root, but also balances the BST.
 For example in above case, height of BST is reduced by 1.

 Preorder traversal of the modified Splay tree is 20 50 30 40 100 200

 1) Splay trees have excellent locality properties.
 Frequently accessed items are easy to find.
 Infrequent items are out of way.